 Inside Director/Statutory Auditor - An inside director or internal statutory auditor is someone who serves as a director or statutory auditor and is or has been a full-time director, executive or employee of the company, its parent company or any of its subsidiaries.
-This category may include a board chair who acts as an employee of the company or is paid as an employee of the company.
+This category may include a board chair who acts as an employee of the company or is paid as an employee of the company.6

-&lt;sup>3 "Company" includes any parent or subsidiary in a consolidated group with the company or any entity that merged with, was acquired by, or acquired the company.
+4 "Company" includes any parent or subsidiary in a consolidated group with the company or any entity that merged with, was acquired by, or acquired the company.

-&lt;sup>4 Under the amended Companies Act, a person who has not been a director of a company or its subsidiaries in the last ten years is eligible to be appointed as an outsider of such company, because such person is no longer deemed to be influenced by the current management.
+5 Under the amended Companies Act, a person who has not been a director of a company or its subsidiaries in the last ten years is eligible to be appointed as an outsider of such company, because such person is no longer deemed to be influenced by the current management.

-&lt;sup>5 When a director or statutory auditor is not classified as an outsider or independent, we will classify him/her as an insider.
+6 When a director or statutory auditor is not classified as an outsider or independent, we will classify him/her as an insider.